-Motor protein may offer promise in ovarian cancer treatmentApril 26th, 2011 in Cancer /
+Motor protein may offer promise in ovarian cancer treatmentApril 26, 2011 in Medicine & Health / Cancer

 (Medical Xpress) -- A motor regulatory protein can block human ovarian tumor growth, leading to eventual cancer cell death and possible new therapies to treat the disease, according to Penn State College of Medicine researchers.

 Among U.S. women, an estimated 21,880 new cases and 13,850 deaths occurred in 2010 from epithelial ovarian cancer, one of the most common forms of ovarian cancer and the most lethal gynecologic cancer in women.

 Previously, Kathleen M. Mulder, Ph.D., professor, biochemistry and molecular biology, along with members of her laboratory, learned that km23-1 -- a protein -- is defective in nearly half of all ovarian cancer patients.
 In the current study, researchers induced over-expression of km23-1 in human ovarian cancer cells placed in mice, causing the cells to produce large amounts of the normal protein.

 km23-1 is a subunit of dynein, a motor protein that transports cargo along paths in the cell called microtubules.
 The dynein motor has many jobs in the cell, including major roles in cell division.